-How the MUTU NHS Clinical Trial Pilot came about!
+How the MUTU NHS Trial came about

 In early 2020 the Operational Lead Specialist Physiotherapist for the Pelvic and Maternal Health Physiotherapy Team at Norfolk & Norwich University Hospital (NNUH) NHS Trust asked MUTU to help provide digital care and guidance to patients unable to attend face-to-face appointments due to the pandemic.

-The MUTU NHS Clinical Trial provided the MUTU System programme to women who had presented to the Pelvic and Maternal Health Team in pregnancy or postnatally, particularly those with diastasis of the rectus abdominus muscles (DRAM).
+The MUTU NHS Trial provided the MUTU System programme to women who had presented to the Pelvic and Maternal Health Team in pregnancy or postnatally, particularly those with diastasis of the rectus abdominus muscles (DRAM).

-110 expectant and new mothers participated in the MUTU NHS Clinical Trial doing the MUTU programme, between April-July 2020, to assess the efficiency and effectiveness of digital postpartum care during and after the pandemic.
+110 expectant and new mothers participated in the MUTU NHS Trial doing the MUTU programme, between April-July 2020, to assess the efficiency and effectiveness of digital postpartum care during and after the pandemic.
 The trial ensured maternity patients received safe and credible pelvic health solutions and postnatal rehabilitation during the lockdown.

 The study was also designed to analyse the efficiency and effectiveness of enrolling maternity patients at a major UK NHS Trust to a clinically proven digital postpartum programme to provide data for consideration for future rollout to NHS Trusts.

-Topline Results of MUTU NHS Clinical Trial Pilot
+Topline Results of MUTU NHS Trial

 - 96% of women saw improvement in bladder weakness